andrewcooke/choochoo/docs/impulse.md

 So mutliplying intensity (however we choose to define that) by time seems like a good candidate.
 This is called Impulse.

 Third, we need to decide on a weighting.
-Harder workouts score more because they are more intense.
+Harder workouts automatically score more because they are more intense.
 But maybe they should score *extra*?
 Maybe there's some threshold - no matter how long you do easy work, perhaps it just doesn't count?

 These are all valid questions.
 Researchers simply picked some simple answers and ran with them.